-Completed. - 5.
-Recommends that the dining contracts for both campuses of the new Albany State University should be operated under one contract.
+5. Recommends that the dining contracts for both campuses of the new Albany State University should be operated under one contract.

-Completed. - 6.
-Recommends that transportation be available between both campuses of Albany State University on a regular schedule.
+6. Recommends that transportation be available between both campuses of Albany State University on a regular schedule.

-Completed. - 7.
-Recommends that a print shop continue to be housed and staffed on the east campus to provide the bulk of the printing needs of both campuses.
+7. Recommends that a print shop continue to be housed and staffed on the east campus to provide the bulk of the printing needs of both campuses.

-In process with concerns. - 8.
-Recommends that a self-service copy center that is available for faculty and staff use be housed on the west campus.
+8. Recommends that a self-service copy center that is available for faculty and staff use be housed on the west campus.